Sameercdytharoo/course_work_Operating-Systems/docs/week1.md

         - Guest IP: `10.0.2.15` (Default VirtualBox NAT IP)
         - Guest Port: `22`

-This configuration allows me to SSH into the server using `ssh -p 2222 user@127.0.0.1` while keeping the server isolated from the external network for direct inbound connections, satisfying the security requirements.
+This configuration allows me to SSH into the server using `ssh -p 2222 user@127.0.0.1` while keeping the server isolated from the external network for direct inbound connections, satisfying the se[...]

 ## 5. System Specifications